trenton-telge/DazedMTLTool/README.md

 # GPT4-TL

-Current in development.
+Currently in development.
 Goal is to eventually have ChatGPT nicely translate all dialogue when given an RPGMaker JSON file.

 ### Required:
  * API Key: https://platform.openai.com/account/api-keys